csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 so be fully prepared, at several times in your career, to be brought down a peg or two.
 It’s happened to me before, it will happen to me again.

-Once you find the people that do know more than you—be that in your field, or a field of their own—listen to them.
+Once you find the people that do know more than you — be that in your field, or a field of their own — listen to them.
 You can learn from these people, and add their knowledge to your own arsenal.

 ### Be good at your job